DolgushinG/dolgushing/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mygento eCommerce Solutions
+- 🔭 I’m currently working on Itis
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...